Innovation Catalyst Program

 All information provided will be treated commercial in confidence.
 The review panel will be held to strict conflict of interest disclosure.
 We don’t expect you to provide confidential information during the application process.
 Confidentiality agreements can be signed by both parties if requested.

-IHealthE will not assert IP rights as part of the Innovation Catalyst Awards program, however, joint work with collaborative parties (e.g. UNSW researchers, other clinicians) that could result in co-creation of intellectual property has to be assessed and agreed to by the respective Awardees.
+IHealthE will not assert IP rights as part of the Innovation Catalyst Program, however, joint work with collaborative parties (e.g. UNSW researchers, other clinicians) that could result in co-creation of intellectual property has to be assessed and agreed to by the program participants.
 Emergent IP will be monitored by the Program Manager of IHealthE with a view to IP protection if and when necessary.
 We are committed to fair and equitable management of IP.
 Equitable management of IP will depend on a range of factors including the maturity of the solution being developed, sources of funding, employment relationships and inventive contribution.
 We aim to provide clear and personalised advice on guidelines and best practices to ensure appropriate pathways for effective protection of IP based on the circumstances.